fraibacas/lakehouse-poc/README.md

 A sample dataset is provided and can be ingested following the following steps:

-* Navigate to Precfect's UI -> Deployments.
+* Navigate to Prefect's UI -> Deployments.
 * Click on the three dots to the right of the `data-to-dashboard:dev` deployment.
 * Select `Quick run`.